 Marine Mammal Protection Act / Endangered Species Act

 Remember: Marine mammals - whales, dolphins, porpoise, seals, sea lions and otters- are covered under the Marine Mammal Protection Act, and some, additionally, under the Endangered Species Act.
 Power boaters and paddlers must resist temptation to float alongside or other wise interfere with our whale migration.
 The Marine Mammal and Protection act defines minimum distances and harassment and the corresponding fines of up to $10,000.
 To read about what constitutes harassment, click here.

 Never attempt to free a whale yourself.
 Entangled whales should be reported immediately to the National Oceanic and Atmospheric Administration (NOAA’s) Whale Entanglement Hotline: 1-877-SOS-WHALE.

-Should you have an encounter with marine mammals, make sure you “share the road” and maintain a respectful distance from our amazing marine wildlife.
+Should you have an encounter with marine mammals, make sure you “share the road” and or the shore and maintain a respectful distance from our amazing marine wildlife.